fadikatrina/thesis/README.md

 		                                                            // `bristol_metrics_ogpaper` the metrics as calculated in the original paper, not accurate though, because could not reproduce their method fully due to some missing constants in the paper and code

-		// these will be created in a folder called `output` in root, during and after the simulation respectively log_filename="example",                                     // logs, levels can be configured in `src.helpers.logger` output_results_filename="example",                          // writes a summary of all the configs, trips, end stations of the vehicles
+		// these will be created in a folder called `output` in root, during and after the simulation respectively log_filename="example",                                     // logs, levels can be configured in `source.helpers.logger` output_results_filename="example",                          // writes a summary of all the configs, trips, end stations of the vehicles

 ## Algorithms Configuration Settings